 An Overview of the Pregnancy Trimesters

-A normal pregnancy is about 40 weeks long.
-The weeks are counted from the first day of your last menstrual period, which means an extra two weeks are counted at the beginning when you weren’t actually pregnant yet.
+Wondering how long a pregnancy is in months?
 A typical pregnancy is also actually about 10 months long, not the 9 months that most people think of.
 Your healthcare provider is more likely to refer to the weeks instead of the months.
-The weeks of pregnancy are also grouped into trimesters, each of which is about 12 or 13 weeks long.
-Here’s how the weeks of pregnancy are split into trimesters:

 Determining how far along you are in your pregnancy helps your healthcare provider check the progress of your baby’s growth, guides the timing of certain prenatal tests, and allows your provider to more accurately assess your pregnancy symptoms.